 - Scholarship (presenting, researching, publishing): Students are prepared for professional scholarship through required course assignments, and are encouraged to adapt completed coursework for presentation at professional meetings.
 Faculty members provide mentoring and support to students who wish to propose and submit presentations at association meetings, and often include students as co-presenters.
 Department faculty members frequently invite student assistance with research projects, and may include students as co-researchers and/or co-authors.

-- Department Professional Development: The department hosts two professional development workshops each year.
-One is the Central Pennsylvania School Counselor Institute held in December and the other is Mental Health Day organized by the Clinical Mental Health Counseling faculty members.
-Students are encouraged to participate in both professional development opportunities.
+- Department Professional Development: The department hosts the Central Pennsylvania School Counselor Institute held in March.
+Students are encouraged to participate.

-- Clinic: The department operates a free community clinic, with counseling services provided by qualified students under the supervision of faculty members.
+- Growing Edges Clinic: The department operates a free community clinic, with counseling services provided by qualified students under the supervision of faculty members.
 The clinic serves children, adolescents, and adults and addresses a wide range of mental health concerns.
 Other programs that allow students to practice skills and serve the community include Drew’s Hope (student led support groups for grieving children and families) and Children of Incarcerated Parents.
-For more information about these programs and others visit http://www.ship.edu/Growing_Edges/.

 - Department Student Organizations & Leadership Opportunities: Opportunities for student involvement in student organizations include the counseling honorary Chi Sigma Iota (CSI).
 The department chapter of CSI, Upsilon, has created a mentoring program to assist new students.
-If interested in becoming involved with CSI-Upsilon, contact its advisor Dr. Marcy Douglass .
+If interested in becoming involved with CSI-Upsilon, contact its advisor Dr. Rose Merrell-James.
 Other ways to be involved include serving as a representative to the Grade Appeals Committee, the Student Advisory Committee, or the Graduate Student Association Board.
-Consult the student organizations link at www.ship/counsel/student-organizations/ or contact the Department Chair for additional information or see additional information below.
+Consult the student organizations or contact the department chair for additional information.